mo-abdalfttah/cancerbiology/README.md

 ## 📘 Don't Have a Background in Molecular Biology?

 No worries!
 We've got you covered.
-For those who need a foundation in molecular biology, we offer a **15-day preparatory program** to help you get up to speed before diving into cancer biology. **This program is included in the course fees, with no additional charges.**
+For those who need a foundation in molecular biology, we offer a **15-day preparatory program** to help you get up to speed before diving into cancer biology. **This program is FREE, with no additional charges.**

-### Molecular Biology Basics

 In this program, you'll follow along with Mohmed Abdalfttah's [**YouTube playlist**](https://www.youtube.com/@MoAbdalfttah) covering essential topics: